-and how this factor may strategically weigh in favor of a particular forum.
-For example, of four of the most popular courts in 2021, a Western District of Texas court's average time to claim construction was approximately 12 months, followed by a Northern District of Texas court's at 16 months, and two District of Delaware courts at 25 months and 30 months, respectively.
-In regard to the average time to trial in 2021, the Western District of Texas court averaged 23 months, the Northern District of Texas court averaged 31 months, and two District of Delaware courts both averaged 35 months.
+The average time to bench trial in 2023 averaged 23 months in the Western District of Texas, 40 months in the Eastern District of Texas, 53 months in the Central District of California, 39 months in the District of Delaware, and 53 months in the Northern District.
 Overall, the Eastern and Western Districts of Texas provided the fastest timelines for resolution among the most popular courts.
 The quicker pace of litigation in these jurisdictions may be particularly useful to parties who are trying to understand the merits of the case early on so that they can settle before expensive and lengthy discovery, and well before trial.

-The median time to trial on patent infringement among all federal district courts for cases that reached trial in 2021, according to one source, was approximately 30 months.25 The Western District of Texas had the fastest average time to trial.26
+The median time to trial on patent infringement among all federal district courts for cases that reached trial in 2023 was 41 months for jury trial and 50 months for bench trials.
+The Western District of Texas had the fastest average time to trial.

-Time to final relief in cases that proceed to trial (as opposed to cases that are resolved prior to trial) is of course significantly affected by time to trial itself, but is also typically extended because of posttrial briefing and because certain relief, such as injunctive relief, is awarded by the judge after the completion of a jury trial.
+Time to final relief in cases that proceed to trial (as opposed to cases that are resolved prior to trial) is significantly affected by time to trial itself but is also typically extended because of posttrial briefing and because certain relief, such as injunctive relief, is awarded by the judge after the completion of a jury trial.
 Final relief may also be delayed pending appeal.